gilescm/game-of-life/README.md

   - This argument sets the interval in milliseconds between frames for the animation

 ## Dependencies
-This program requires the `numpy` and `matplotlib` packages to run and is enhanced with some command line arguments if `argparse` is installed.
+This program requires the `numpy`, `matplotlib` and `argparse` packages to run.
 You can install these dependencies by running the command below or installing each one individually.
 ```
 python dependencies.py
 ```

 #### argparse
-Optional but required to pass command line arguments.
-Install with:
+Required to pass command line arguments.
+This package is included natively in Python versions >=2.3.
+If you have a lower version of Python then install with:
 ````
 pip install argparse
 ````